TL9792/BDCLDosePrediction/README.md

    The predicted results will be saved in `/result/modelname_notes/test-results-images/`

 ## Contact
-Please contact me for free if you have any questions, email: 1963373350@qq.com.
+Please email us with any questions, email: 1963373350@qq.com.